A 2-dimensional Geometry for Biological Time: Introduction

-Living phenomena displays rather characteristic and specific traits; among these, manifestations of temporality and of its role are particularly remarkable: development, variegated biological rhythms, metabolic evolution, aging\ldots This is why we believe that any attempt at conceptualizing life phenomena --- be it only partially --- cannot avoid addressing such temporal aspects that are specific to it.
-In that which follows, we will examine this question from different angles in view of providing a first attempt at synthesis.\\ The intuitive ``geometry of time'' in physics was (and often still is) based, first, on the absolute Newtonian straight time line.
-This was later enriched by the order structure of Cantor type real numbers, an ordered set of points, topologically complete (dense and without gaps).
-Thermodynamics and the theories of irreversible dynamics (phase transitions, bifurcations, passing into chaos\ldots) have imposed an “arrow” upon classical time, by adding an orientation to the topological and metric structure.
-But it is with relativity and quantum physics that the theorization of time has led to rather audacious reflections.
-In the first case, to give only one example from a very rich debate which goes so far as to introduce a circular time (proposed by Gödel as a possible solution to Einstein's equations) to Minkowski space: by means of its famous causality cone, this space explains, within the framework of a unified geometry of space-time, the structure of any possible correlation between physical objects, in special relativity.\\ In quantum physics the situation is maybe even more complex or, in any event, less stable.
-We go from essentially classical frameworks to a sometimes two-dimensional time (in accordance with the structure of the field of complex numbers with regard to which Hilbert spaces are defined, the theoretical loci of quantum description), up to the audacity of Feynman’s temporal “zigzags” (\cite{feynman1967}).
-This latter approach is a very interesting example of intelligibility by means of a ``geometric'' restructuring of time: the creation of antimatter would cause within the CPT symmetry (charge, parity, time) a symmetry breaking in terms of charge, while leaving parity unchanged.
-Global symmetry is then achieved by locally inverting the arrow of time.
-Another approach, with similar motivations, is that of the fractal geometry of space-time, specific to the “scale relativity” proposed by \cite{nottale1993}: in it, time is reorganized upon a “broken” line (a fractal), which is continuous but non-derivable.
-Further interesting reflections, along similar lines, may be found in \cite{leme98}.\\ Physics however will remain but a methodological reference for our work, because the analysis of the physical singularity of living phenomena, \cite{bailly2006,bailly2010l}, requires a significant enrichment of the conceptual and mathematical spaces by which we make inert matter intelligible.
-One of the new features which we introduce consists in the usage that we will make of the “compactification” of a temporal straight line: in short, we will try to \emph{mathematically understand rhythms and biological cycles by means of the addition of “fibers” (a precise mathematical notion, introduced summarily below) which are orthogonal to a physical time that remains a one-dimensional straight line}.
-From our standpoint, a living being is a true “organizer” of time; by its autonomy and action, it confers it a more complex structure than the algebraic order of real numbers, but also more than any organization one could propose for the time of inert matter.
+Physics however will remain but a methodological reference for our work, because the analysis of the physical singularity of living phenomena \cite{bailly2006,bailly2011} requires a significant enrichment of the conceptual and mathematical spaces by which we make inert matter intelligible.
+One of the new features which we introduce consists in the usage that we will make of the ``compactification'' of a temporal straight line: in short, we will try to \emph{mathematically understand rhythms and biological cycles by means of the addition of ``fibers'' (a precise mathematical notion, introduced summarily below) which are orthogonal to a physical time that remains a one-dimensional straight line}.
+From our standpoint, a living being is a true ``organizer'' of time; by its autonomy and action, it confers it a more complex structure than the algebraic order of real numbers, but also more than any organization one could propose for the time of inert matter.
 In short, the time of a living organism, by its specific rhythms, intimately articulates itself with that of physics all the while preserving its autonomy.
-We would therefore like to contribute to making the \emph{morphological complexity} of biological time intelligible, by presenting a possible geometry of its structure, as a two dimensional manifold.\\ The first paragraph will introduce the theme of biological rhythms.
-One consequence of our approach is the possibility of mathematically giving what we hope to be more precise and relevant meaning to notions that are usually treated in a rather informal fashion and unrelated between one another, such as those of representation time, physical time vs. biological rhythms \ldots and this within a rigorous mathematical frame.\\
+We would therefore like to contribute to making the \emph{morphological complexity} of biological time intelligible, by presenting a possible geometry of its structure, as a two dimensional manifold.